 A course designed to review the skills for the five basic strokes.
 Attention will be given to competency in execution of the five basic strokes.
 Endurance will also be emphasized.
-Prerequisite: KINE 1115 Lecture Hours: 1, Lab Hours: 2 volleyball such as serving, overhead pass, forearm pass, attacking, blocking, and floor defense.
-Team offensive and defensive systems will be discussed.
-Rules and proper equipment will be addressed.
-Pre/Corequisites: ENRD 100 or equivalent Lecture Hours: 0, Lab Hours: 3
+Prerequisite: KINE 1115 Lecture Hrs. = 1, Lab Hrs. = 2

 KINE 1119 - Volleyball, Beginning